dxlliv/planner/docs/getting-started.md

 :::

-### Define your profile in the main config
+### Define your profile

-Add your new profile path in the root `config.json` like the example.
+Add your profile in the `planner.config.ts` like the example.

 ```json
 {